clayne/circa/doc/api/map.md

 };
 ```

-This is considered the primary method to get a map's length or capacity.
+This is considered the primary method to get a map's length or capacity:

 ```C
 Map(int, int) m = map_alloc(int, int, 1);